vogelino/charlottestuby.com/content/work/2026-02-26-echo-dun-horizon-lointain.md

 templateKey: work
 orderOfAppearance: 4
 title: ECHO D'UN HORIZON LOINTAIN
-subtitle: '"Bâtir des fictions" organised by ICA at "Le magasin de papier" in Mons, Autumn 2025.'
+subtitle: '"Bâtir des fictions" organised by ICA at Le magasin de papier in Mons, Autumn 2025.'
 description: "Interpretation of images by materialising dreamlike elements through the use of leather, technical textiles, sailcloth and waterproof